 Finally, there are 2 Guiding Principles.

 Never make a decision based on fear.
 If you use the word “fear” to justify any action or refusal to act, then you should rethink your decision.
 For example, “I’m afraid my team won’t go along with this new idea,” is not a good reason not to proceed.
 If you hear yourself using the word “fear” in your justification of any action, then back up and rethink it.
-Most people never accomplish even a fraction of what they are capable of, because they are afraid of failure, of the cost, of what people may say, of change – or because they are afraid of success.
+Most people never accomplish even a fraction of what they are capable of because they are afraid of failure, of the cost, of what people may say, of change – or because they are afraid of success.

 Avoid negative energy.
 If you indulge in negative energy, you will not have enough energy to be a leader.

 This last point has been one of the more important realizations in the development of my career.
 Yet, the ability to refuse to participate in negative energy was learned in daily experiences.
-Do you fume when you have to wait in traffic or in a line at the grocery store?
+Do you fume when you must wait in traffic or in a line at the grocery store?
 If so, then you are allowing negative energy to drain you of your energy resources.
-If you are going to be a strong leader, then you will need all of the energy you can find.
+If you are going to be a strong leader, then you will need all the energy you can find.
 You can make a rational decision to not allow negative energy to drain you.
-Try it the next time you are caught in traffic or have to wait in a long line at the grocery store.
+Try it the next time you are caught in traffic or must wait in a long line at the grocery store.
 You will find lots of opportunities to work on this quality!

 A formal education can train you in skills that you can use in your career.
-You will need these skills, but to be a strong leader, you will need to consciously work on your own set of qualities—which may include some of those that I have listed as important to my success.
+You will need these skills, but in order to be a strong leader, you will need to consciously work on your own set of qualities—which may include some of those that I have listed as important to my success.
 Don’t undervalue your personal qualities, which—like mine—were probably learned outside of school and the workplace.

 I am honored to share these thoughts on leadership with you and I hope that my comments will be useful to you as you strive to become a better leader.